On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Proof of the theorem

 which is impossible for large $n$ due to our assumption (\ref{e:condition}).
 Therefore, $I_n$ is contained in $I_n'$ for large $n$, which easily allows to show that its length goes to zero with the claimed speed. \end{proof}

-Starting from this point, the proof proceeds in the very same way as that given for the first case, modulo working on neighborhoods of radius $r_n'$ about $x_0$ instead of radius~$r_n$.
-Moreover, it is useful to point out that, although the elements $f_n \in B(n)$ sending $x_0$ into $x_n$ are no longer uniquely defined, any element in $B(n)$ sending $x_0$ into~$x_n$ will actually work.
+Starting from this point, the proof of Proposition \ref{p:quadratic} proceeds along the lines of that given for Proposition \ref{p:linear}.
+Namely, assuming that (\ref{e:condition-q}) holds, we now work on neighborhoods about $x_0$ of radius $r_n'$ instead of~$r_n$.
+Moreover, although the elements $f_n \in B(n)$ sending $x_0$ into $x_n$ are no longer uniquely defined, any element in $B(n)$ sending $x_0$ into~$x_n$ will actually work.
+The final outcome will be the existence of $g \in G$ such that $g'(x_0) > 1$, which is contrary to our hypothesis.
 We leave the details to the reader.

-\begin{remark} Notice that we could have avoided the second case above just showing by contradiction that (\ref{exp-sums}) still implies property \smin.
-However, the more involved argument above allows us to obtain a direct proof for the existence of a Markov partition.
-Indeed, as we will show in the next Section, the failure of~(\ref{exp-sums}) not only leads to property $\smin$ with a nonempty set $\NE$, but also to the existence of a Markovian partition for the dynamics.
-(Compare \cite{FK1}, where the Markovian property is established as a consequence of property~$\smin$ whenever $\NE \neq \emptyset$.)
-Moreover, (a careful reading of) the proof also reveals a quite striking fact: any growth rate faster than linear for the sum in~(\ref{exp-sums}) still implies property~\smin.
-Finally, the contradiction obtained in the second case requires only superquadratic growth for the sums~$S_n$; due to the next example, it seems that this bound is quite close to the sharp one. \end{remark}
+Due to the next example, it seems that non super-quadratic growth is close to be a sharp condition for the validity of Proposition \ref{p:quadratic}.

 \begin{example} {\em Let us consider the projective minimal (real-analytic) action of $\mathrm{PSL}_2 (\mathbb{Z})$ on the circle identified with the projective line (see \cite[\S 5.2]{DKN-MMJ} for details).
 The point $(1:0)$ is non-expandable for this action.
 Moreover, the derivative at this point of an element $\left[\left(\begin{smallmatrix} a& b\\ c& d\end{smallmatrix}\right)\right] \in \mathrm{PSL}_2 (\mathbb{Z})$ is $1/(a^2 + c^2)$.
 Now, if such an element belongs to the ball of radius $n$ with respect to the system of generators $\left[\left(\begin{smallmatrix} 1 & 1\\ 1 & 0\end{smallmatrix}\right)\right], \left[\left(\begin{smallmatrix} 1 & 0\\ 1 & 1\end{smallmatrix}\right)\right]$, then an elementary argument shows that the absolute values of the entries $a,b,c,d$ are smaller than or equal to the $n^{th}$ term $F_n$ of the Fibonacci sequence.
 Taking into account the action of the stabilizer of $(1:0)$, this roughly yields the upper bound